Mark Burkhalter: Political career

 Burkhalter was elected to the Georgia House of Representatives from the 41st district between 1993 and 2003.
 He continued his service from the 36th district between 2003 and 2005.
 Burkhalter went on to represent the 50th district in the session between 2005 and 2011.
 During his terms in the Georgia General Assembly, he served as both Speaker and Speaker Pro Tempore of the Georgia House of Representatives.
 The various districts he represented were located in the Atlanta suburbs of north Fulton County in Georgia.

 Ambassadorial nomination

 President Donald Trump nominated Burkhalter to serve as the United States Ambassador to Norway on May 15, 2020.
 On July 14, 2020, the NAACP issued a statement opposing Burkhalter's nomination and calling for his withdrawal.
 Derrick Johnson, president & CEO of the NAACP, was quoted as saying that “Mr. Burkhalter’s actions [regarding the aforementioned ads] were racist and deeply offensive.
 It is inconceivable that someone who sought to use racial prejudice to influence the electoral process could now be chosen to represent our democracy to the world."
 On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 Prior to his nomination, Burkhalter had been working at the multinational law firm Dentons, which said that Burkhalter resigned effective June 30, 2020, two days before the first media reports about his role in the racist ad controversy.

+In August of 2026 he was confirmed as US Ambassador to Moldova.